 Deliverable Target delivery date Description Further context Whole system operability , Lead the of Loss of Mains Protection setting programme Ongoing for 2020-21 Lead the Accelerated Loss of Mains programme and provide assurance of value for money via quarterly performance reporting in June, September and in subsequent quarters subject to the need for programme continuation.
 We will continue to publish programme performance measures quarterly on the National Grid ESO and Energy Networks Association webpages, including the number of sites where protection setting changes are made, in line with the programme's quarterly assessment cycle.
 Q2 2020-21 Review and update the methodology for how we intend to procure balancing services from Distribution Network Owners (DNOs) to enable RoCoF and vector shift changes.
 Provide progress reports and plans to address actions raised in the E3C report into the GB Power Disruption Event of 9 August 2019 Q1 2020-21 The E3C report into the GB Power Disruption event of 9 August 2019 identified a number of actions to be addressed by the industry.
 These are delivered through the Electricity Task Group.
 We will address the specific actions identified for us relating to a potential SQSS modification and Grid Code compliance process, and will work with distribution companies to address Loss of Mains programme related actions.
 Any necessary follow up actions will be clearly identified.
 Implement approach for efficient reactive power flows between networks Q1 2020-21 Having worked with network owners to design a whole system approach to managing reactive power flows between networks, implement that approach.
 We have worked collaboratively with the DNOs over the past 12 months to identify the characteristics of reactive transfers at the transmission-distribution interface.
 We are continuing to assess the effectiveness of different solutions at that interface.
-As such, further work is required to understand what ar appropriate whole system approach to reactive power management would look like, and how it may be implemented.
+As such, further work is required to understand what an appropriate whole system approach to reactive power management would look like, and how it may be implemented.
 We have moved this from role 2, as it is a better fit with the high-level Whole System Operability deliverable.
 Pathfinder projects Stability pathfinder Q4 2020-21 Assessing a range of commercial and network solutions to meet system stability needs.
-When we refer to stability in this context we are talking We will use lessons learnt from Stability pathfinder phase one to inform how we take forward the next phase.
-We plan to complete
+When we refer to stability in this context we are talking about the stability of frequency, voltage and the ability of a network user to remain connected to the system during normal operation, during and after a fault.
+We will We will use lessons learnt from Stability pathfinder phase one to inform how we take forward the next phase.
+We plan to complete the next Stability pathfinder tender by Q4 2020-21.